tomgiddings/compare-EV/README.md

 The purpose of CompareEV is to provide a simple comparison website for those wishing to purchase an Electric Vehicle (EV).
 Users will be able to select vehicles that interest them and be presented with an annotated comparison table.

+## Contributions Welcome

+If you would like to contribute, or have any questions, please [feel free to raise an issue](https://github.com/tomgiddings/compare-EV/issues) or create a Pull Request.

+If you would like to request an update to vehicle data, you can [submit your update here](https://github.com/tomgiddings/compare-EV/issues/new?assignees=tomgiddings&labels=data-update&template=request-vehicle-data-update.md).

+## Screenshots

 ![CompareEV Screenshot](screenshot.jpg)

 ## Tech Used